jay2u/Ollama-Open-WebUI-RP/README.md

 > 🔄 Updated every 8 hours to always stay on the latest version.

+> Access Open WebUI on port 8080. \
-> You can access Open WebUI (port: 8080), search for a model in the top-left "Select a model" section, and pull it from ollama.com.
-(For a list of available models, visit **<https://ollama.com/models>**) \
+> Use the "Select a model" menu (top-left) to search and pull models from ollama.com. \
-> If the model isn't available, download it from Hugging Face and import it manually.
+> If a model is not available, you can manually download it from Hugging Face and import it.

 ### 🔌 Exposed Ports